How to Choose the Right Tint for Your Property

 Understanding Window Tinting

-Window tinting involves applying a thin film to your windows to reduce glare, enhance privacy, and improve energy efficiency.
-The film can be made from various materials, including polyester and ceramic, and comes in different shades and levels of reflectivity.
+Window tinting involves applying a thin film to your windows to reduce glare, enhance privacy, & improve energy efficiency.
+The film can be made from various materials, including polyester, ceramic, & comes in different shades, levels of reflectivity.

 Benefits of Window Tinting

-Energy Efficiency: Tints can block up to 99% of harmful UV rays, which helps in reducing heat gain and lowering energy costs.
+Energy Efficiency: Tints can block up to 99% of harmful UV rays, which helps in reducing heat gain & lowering energy costs.

 Privacy: Tinted windows provide an added layer of privacy without sacrificing natural light.